What the TNFD’s New Guidance Means for Australian Businesses

 Like AASB S2, TPT guidance and the LEAP framework, this guidance can be used as an evidence based and credible tool to help organisations respond to the changes already happening to our economy and the natural world.

-- AASB S2: Organisations that have used AASB S2 to assess their risks climate related risks and opportunities now have a better understanding of how climate change could affect their commercial performance.
+- AASB S2: organisations that have used AASB S2 to assess their climate related risks now have a better understanding of how climate change could affect their commercial performance.
 These insights are valuable, whether or not reporting is mandatory.

 Positioning your Transition Plan for what’s next